Q: What does it mean to have a legal document “notarized”? A:

 Q: All I want is for the notary public to notarize my title transfer; why won’t the notary do that?A:

 The state government appoints the notary public to ensure that documents are valid.
 You must sign documents such as title transfers for automobiles and affidavits in front of the notary, or you must personally tell the notary that you have signed.
 If a notary refuses to notarize your document, it is likely to be because you have not met this requirement.
 Buyers of automobiles sometimes will take an automobile title to a notary and ask the notary sign to off on the transfer, despite the seller’s absence.
 The notary is not permitted to do this, and should always refuse such a request.
-Also, the notary must refuse to notarize any document that is not complete or contains blank lines, or a document that the notary has not witnessed or acknowledged.
+Also, the notary must refuse to notarize any document that is not complete or contains blank lines, or a document that was not signed or acknowedged in front of the notary.

 Q: That sounds inconvenient.
 Wouldn’t it be easier for the car dealer just to tell the notary that the seller has signed?A: